A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Database Operations

-Among the existing federated query solutions, the most ambitious ones are those supporting many types of queries (even the whole SQL standard) within one framework.
-These solutions are the most powerful FA solutions from the perspective of the number of supported data analytics tasks.
+\textbf{Cryptography method(s).} Cryptography tools, like the garbled circuit and secret sharing, are the basis for privacy preservation in federated query solutions.
 SMCQL \cite{bater2017smcql} is a pioneering federated query solution.
 It utilizes the garbled circuit to encrypt the whole query execution.
 The utilization of the garbled circuit makes SMCQL have the strong capacity to support the whole SQL standard but introduces significant computation overhead and only supports the computation over two clients.
 SMCQL also introduces a query planner to optimize the computation graph, so that some computation steps can be performed within one client and do not need MPC execution.
 Conclave \cite{volgushev2019conclave} is then proposed to reduce the heavy computation workload of SMCQL.
-It utilizes the respectively lightweight secret sharing schemes to replace garbled circuit so that the computation is faster; computation among three clients is supported; but some query (\eg window aggregate) is no longer supported.
+It utilizes the respectively lightweight secret sharing schemes to replace garbled circuits so that the computation is faster; computation among three clients is supported; but some query (\eg window aggregate) is no longer supported.
 In addition, Conclave enables clients to optionally annotate some parts (columns) of their data to be non-private.
 The optional annotation reduces the scale of computation needed for MPC execution and further optimizes the computation time.
 Senate \cite{poddar2021senate} is another SQL executor over federated data.
 Compared to SMCQL and Conclave, it changes the semi-honest assumption into a stricter adversarial threat model.
 It proposes novel MPC decomposition and query planning techniques, letting some computations be executed on a subset of clients.
-Saqe \cite{bater2020saqe} considers a new direction of optimizing federated query runtime.
-It removes the restriction that the SQL result must be accurate, and let the federated query derive approximate results.
-As the execution over a small sampled set of data is enough to derive the query result with a bounded accuracy guarantee, Saqe achieves much better performance by reducing the size of the data to be computed.
-In addition, the data sampling scheme of Sage realizes an additional DP guarantee of the approximate query result.
-Orchard \cite{roth2020orchard} is a novel federated query solution that transforms queries into three ``zones" that computations on private individual data, aggregated but not noised data, and noised data, respectively.
-The results of local computation in first ``zone" are homomorphically encrypted and sent to the aggregator which performs summation.
-The aggregated results are decrypted, noised, and announced by a committee later which owns the key.
-The detailed procedure is the same as its previous work \cite{roth2019honeycrisp} which is introduced in \ref{subsec_statistical_mean} herein.
-Orchard can efficiently answer queries at scale as long as there is additive aggregation in them such as k-means, logistic regression, perceptron, and PCA.
-Arboretum \cite{margolin2023arboretum} is designed to efficiently answer a wide range of queries in large-scale FA setups with potentially billions of participants.
-Arboretum's key strengths include its ability to automatically optimize query plans and distribute computational tasks across participant devices.
-The system outperforms previous solutions by supporting new types of queries and matches the cost of existing systems that were hand-optimized for specific queries.
-Arboretum's approach significantly enhances the scalability and feasibility of executing complex queries in distributed environments while maintaining strong privacy guarantees.